ivangoncharuk/AlgoViewer/README.md

 This project serves as a useful educational tool for understanding and visualizing sorting algorithms.
 Future enhancements will include:
 - adding more algorithms
-- improving the GUI
+- improvements to the GUI
-- refactoring components into their own classes
+- major refactoring
 - adding pathfinding algorithms
 - including sounds
 - better animations